-Jackie has extensive experience in international project finance.
+Consistently ranked as one of the top banking & finance lawyers in North Carolina by Chambers USA, clients note that she “has tremendous experience and knowledge across all financing instruments."
+In fact, Jackie has extensive experience in international project finance.
 Click here to see a world map that shows all the areas Jackie has represented lenders in finance transactions.

-- Honored in Best Lawyers’ Women in the Law Report.
+- Honored in Best Lawyers’ Women in the Law Report

-- Winner, 2010 Business Leader Media Women Extraordinaire Award.
+- Winner, 2010 Business Leader Media Women Extraordinaire Award

 Any result the lawyer or law firm may have achieved on behalf of clients in other matters does not necessarily indicate similar results can be obtained for other clients.